danielwwong/CS586Project1/README.md

 Notes
 ===

-- May make it look better later.
 - The chart of number of games purchased per user is not generated be.
 - The chart of account value (total money spent on purchasing games per user) is not generated.
-- The subgroups of regret games cannot be generated because I cannot divide the games based on its' types as I don't have the data of the game types.